 - You may have to see certain providers or use certain hospitals

 - The premiums, copays, and coinsurance will be different in different plans

 - Some plans will be structured differently, like high-deductible plans

 To help low- and moderate-income families to reduce the cost of health insurance, the federal government provides two affordability programs:

-Both of them are available only through the Marketplace when you enroll in one of the metal levels Qualified Health Plans (QHP).
+Both of them are available only through the Marketplace when you enroll in one of the metal levels of Qualified Health Plans (QHP).
 It is assumed that you are not eligible for other minimum essential coverage, such as affordable employer-sponsored coverage, Medicaid, CHIP, and Medicare.

 Comprehensive Major Medical Plans with a deductible, on the other hand, have a lower premium: the higher the deductible you choose, the lower the premium.
 Most of the plans are PPO plans, but some of them are HMO plans.
-In-network deductibles are normally applied to services such as hospital and emergency care.
-For doctors’ visits, preventive services and screenings, the deductibles are waived and copays are used.
+In-network deductibles are typically applied to services such as hospital and emergency care.
+For doctors’ visits, preventive services and screenings, the deductibles are waived, and copays are used.

 Many companies also provide less expensive ‘proactive’ plans.
 The premium is lower because the plan network is smaller.
-It has several tiers (such as Preferred, Enhanced and Standard), and your cost depends to the tier your doctor or hospital belongs to.
+It has several tiers (such as Preferred, Enhanced, and Standard), and your cost depends to the tier your doctor or hospital belongs to.

 Individual Comprehensive Major Medical HDHP (HSA Compatible)